ThunderFly-aerospace/TFASPDIMU01/README.md

 Our *Venturi self* (our woriking title :-)) is an airspeed sensor for use mainly on UAV.
 Due to 3D printed case it is possible to optimalize part according to the location of sensor on UAV and tune their characteristics.
 First use of this sensor was on our autogyro [TF-G2](https://github.com/ThunderFly-aerospace/TF-G2/).

 More details about this solution is available in the repository [TFVENTSELF01]().

+### TFVENTUFO - innovative anemometer
+This anemometer should also based on venturi effect.
+Thanks to an clever design, it will measure the wind speed from all directions (without knowing the direction).

 ## Hardware
 ### Eletronic schema